 Once you get to Key West, you should definitely enjoy dinner at the Southernmost Point Guest House.
 They have the BEST lobster pizza and cocktails.
 If they ask if you want to add an extra shot of liquor to your drink, just say yes.
 You won’t regret it.
 Be sure to make a reservation during the sunset hours so you can enjoy your dinner with a gorgeous view.

 How to get there: The easiest way to get to Key West is by flying into Key West International Airport.
 But, I highly recommend flying into Miami International Airport and road-tripping to the Keys.
 The views are epic and there are so many fun stops along the way.

 Where to stay: See all Key West, FL hotels

 Popular vacation spot known for world-class golfing, delicious seafood, chill beaches, and shark teeth

-Situated in Northern Florida, Amelia Island is an under-the-radar gem.
+Situated in Northern Florida, Amelia Island is an under-the-radar gem, and one of the best small beach towns in Florida.
 And there a couple of things that make this hidden island special.

 First of all, Amelia Island is the only place in Florida where you can go horseback riding on the beach!
 And second, Amelia Island’s beaches are filled with shark teeth.
 As a matter of fact, it’s known as one of the best places to find shark teeth in all of Florida.